-1. First, understand the point of a cover letter.
+First, understand the point of a cover letter.

 Because of that …

-2. Whatever you do, don’t just summarize your résumé.
+Whatever you do, don’t just summarize your résumé.

-Instead, your cover letter should go beyond your basic work history to talk about things that make you especially well-suited for the job.
+Instead, your cover letter should go beyond your work history to talk about things that make you especially well-suited for the job.
 For example, if you’re applying for an assistant job that requires being highly organized and you neurotically track your household finances in a detailed, color-coded spreadsheet, most hiring managers would love to know that because it says something about the kind of attention to detail you’d bring to the job.
-And that’s not something you could put on your résumé, but it can go in your cover letter.
+That’s not something you could put on your résumé, but it can go in your cover letter.

 Or maybe your last boss told you that you were the most accurate data processor she’d ever seen, or came to rely on you as her go-to person whenever a lightning-fast rewrite was needed.
 Maybe your co-workers called you “the client whisperer” because of your skill in calming upset clients.
-Maybe you’re regularly sought out by more senior people to help problem-solve, or you find immense satisfaction in bringing order to chaos.
+Maybe you’re regularly sought out by more senior staff to help problem-solve, or you find immense satisfaction in bringing order to chaos.
 Those sorts of details illustrate what you bring to the job in a different way than your résumé does, and they belong in your cover letter.

 If you’re still stumped, pretend you’re writing an email to a friend about why you’d be great at the job.
 You probably wouldn’t do that by stiffly reciting your work history, right?
-You’d probably talk about what you’re good at and how you’d approach the work.
+You’d talk about what you’re good at and how you’d approach the work.
 That’s what you want here.

-3. Show, don’t tell.
+Show, don’t tell.

 Here’s a concrete example taken from one extraordinarily effective cover-letter makeover that I saw.
 The candidate had originally written, “I offer exceptional attention to detail, highly developed communication skills, and a talent for managing complex projects with a demonstrated ability to prioritize and multitask.”
 That’s pretty boring and not especially convincing, right?
 (This is also exactly how most people’s cover letters read.)

 “In addition to being flexible and responsive, I’m also a fanatic for details — particularly when it comes to presentation.
 One of my recent projects involved coordinating a 200-page grant proposal: I proofed and edited the narratives provided by the division head, formatted spreadsheets, and generally made sure that every line was letter-perfect and that the entire finished product conformed to the specific guidelines of the RFP.
 (The result?
 A five-year, $1.5 million grant award.)
 I believe in applying this same level of attention to detail to tasks as visible as prepping the materials for a top-level meeting and as mundane as making sure the copier never runs out of paper.”

 That second version is so much more compelling and interesting — and makes me believe that she really is great with details.

-4. If there’s anything unusual or confusing about your candidacy, address it in the letter.
+If there’s anything unusual or confusing about your candidacy, address it in the letter.

 Your cover letter is your chance to provide context for things that otherwise might seem confusing or less than ideal to a hiring manager.
-For example, if you’re overqualified for the position but are excited about it anyway, or if you’re a bit underqualified but still think you could excel at the job, address that up-front.
-Or if all of your experience is in a different field but you’re actively working to move into this one, explain that and talk about why — and explain how your experience will translate.
-If you don’t provide that kind of context, it’s too easy for a hiring manager to just think wrong fit and put you in the “no” pile.
-A cover letter gives you a shot at saying, “No, wait — here’s why this could still be a strong match.”
+For example, if you’re overqualified for the position but are excited about it anyway, or if you’re a bit underqualified but have reason to think you could excel at the job, address that up front.
+Or if your background is in a different field but you’re actively working to move into this one, say so, talk about why, and explain how your experience will translate.
+Or if you’re applying for a job across the country from where you live because you’re hoping to relocate to be closer to your family, let them know that.

-5. Keep the tone warm and conversational.
+Keep the tone warm and conversational.

-7. Don’t agonize too much over the small details.
+Don’t agonize over the small details.

 Approaching your cover letter like this can make a huge difference in your job search.
 It can be the thing that moves your application from the “maybe” pile (or even the “no” pile) to the “yes” pile.
-Of course, writing cover letters like this will take more time than sending out the same form letter summarizing your résumé — but 10 personalized, compelling cover letters are likely to get you far more interview invitations than 50 generic ones will.
+Of course, writing cover letters like this will take more time than sending out the same templated letter summarizing your résumé — but 10 personalized, compelling cover letters are likely to get you more interview invitations than 50 generic ones will.